NaosFabrik/NaosFabrik.github.io/_posts/2021-05-05-verbal-literal.md

 - Verbal & Literal
 ---

-Writing and verbal expressions are one of the ways to express thoughts and beauty since my youth.
+Writing and verbal expressions are one of the ways to express thoughts and beauty that I experience and feel.

 <!-- more -->
 ### Essay